 The drop remains the same.
 The Nimbus 20 came in at 264 grams, so the 22 is a bit lighter.

 While the Nimbus 20 had more of a roughly knit fabric mesh upper, the upper of the Nimbus 22 is a double-layered upper, with the top layer being a bit like a plastic mesh.
 It isn’t very soft, and you also notice it while wearing the shoe.

 There is a lot of padding in the heel, which was also the case with the Nimbus 20.
 Personally, I like quite a bit of padding in the heel since it protects my Achilles against hotspots, and it provides a more secure fit.

-It, therefore, gives a better heel to toe transition.
-The 20 was heavy in the heel, and it was a stiff shoe which made the heel to toe transition quite difficult.
+It, therefore, gives a better heel-to-toe transition.
+The 20 was heavy in the heel, and it was a stiff shoe that made the heel-to-toe transition quite difficult.

 And then there is the FlyteFoam material to give you a softer and bouncier ride.
 The 20 also had FlyteFoam, but they seem to have changed it a bit since the Nimbus 20.
 It does feel softer now.

 Underneath the arch is the Trusstic technology, which is a thermoplastic piece underneath the midfoot to provide stability.
 This piece feels a bit weird to me.